ttappr/fenwick/README.md

 A random number is generated from 0 to the prefix sum total (all weights added together).
 Then this generated value is used to look up the index of the element in the tree that represents that portion of the range.
-Some indices represent wider ranges than others which increases their odds of being struck by the random value.
+Some indices represent wider ranges than others which increases their odds of the random value falling within their range.

 After the selected item is found, its value is then set to 0 to remove it from subsequent samples (sampling without replacement).